 What are cannabis concentrates?

-Different types of cannabis concentrates
+11 different types of cannabis concentrates

-Essentially, the term hash refers to substances that are made by separating trichomes from the plant material and then forming the resin into a coherent mass.
+Hash is a cannabis concentrates made by separating trichomes from the plant material and then forming the resin into a coherent mass.

-There are several types of hash and ways to make it:
+There are several types of hash:

 - Bubble hash—made by separating the trichomes using ice cold water;